 This resource includes 10 interactive Google Slides with movable pieces and video instructions for students.
 Students will understand the meaning of rounding numbers by finding the hundreds a number is between and representing that number on a number line.
 This resource can be easily assigned in Google Classroom for math stations, independent practice or distance learning.

+Want to look inside this resource?
 Watch the video instructions HERE.

 You do not need Google Classroom to use this resource, but you do need a Google e-mail to use Google Slides.

 - PDF with a Link to make a copy of the Google Slides in your Google Drive

 - Video Instructions (Student devices must be able to access You-Tube)

 - Example Slide to further clarify instructions for students